You are currently viewing Midges in Scotland – A Local’s Survival Guide

 beach in Scotland on grey overcast day

-HOW TO KEEP MIDGES AWAY
+HOW TO AVOID MIDGES

 Don’t panic if you’ve booked your dream getaway to Skye in mid July – yes this is peak midge season in Scotland but with our tips, you can conquer these critters with ease, regardless of where you’re headed.

 Firstly, the obvious question is are you staying outdoors?
 We adore wild camping in Scotland, but any kind of camping, motorhoming or caravan life will mean more exposure to these hungry beasts.
-If you are sticking to hotels, hostels etc they’ll only bother you if out in nature and tend to avoid cities/civilized areas.Β
+If you are sticking to hotels, hostels etc they’ll only bother you if out in nature and tend to avoid cities/civilized areas.

 Thankfully, after nearly 30 years battling the beasts, we have plenty wee hacks if you’re wondering how to keep midges away and enjoy your Scottish getaway.

-Citronella Candles
+Citronella

 Whether enjoying a glass of wine outdoors or camping under the stars, citronella will prevent you from becoming an all-you-can-eat buffet.

 The strong scent of citronella actually masks the tasty smell of human which midges crave.
 Midges are actually attracted to the CO2 in our breath, which is why filling the air with a lemony-fresh smell confuses the wee critters and keeps them away.
-As another tip, you can also add a few drops of citronella essential oil to your skin or clothing to keep midges away.

 Campfires